Skip to main content

 However, in recent years, couples are increasingly opting for the title 'maid of honour' regardless of the chosen individual's marital status and despite the different titles the roles and responsibilities remain the same.

 Remember an excellent maid of honour can make the world of difference when it comes to wedding planning!
 Are you planning a maid of honour speech?
-As we have a guide to nailing it.
+Check out our guide to nailing it.